TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/LanguageField.rst

     :type: string (field name of type :ref:`language <columns-language>`)
     :Scope: Proc. / Display

-    .. deprecated:: 11.2
+    ..  versionchanged:: 13.3
-      This field can only be used with the type :ref:`language <columns-language>`.
-All other field types will be automatically migrated on-the-fly possibly losing configurations.
-      See :ref:`Migration to the language type <columns-languge-migration>`
+        The column definition is :ref:`auto-created <ctrl-auto-created-columns>`.

-    This property contains the field name of the field which contains a pointer to the language of the record.
-The field should have the type :ref:`language <columns-language>`.
-The field is called
+    This property contains the column name of the column which contains the identifier language of the record.
+The column definition is :ref:`auto-created <ctrl-auto-created-columns>`.
+    If it is :ref:`overridden <ctrl-auto-created-columns-override>` it must still be of type :ref:`columns-language`.

-    :ref:`sys_language_uid <field-sys_language_uid>` by convention.
+    The column is called :php:`sys_language_uid` by convention.

-    This TCA type automatically displays all available languages for the current context (the corresponding site configuration) and also automatically adds the special `-1` language (meaning `all languages`) for all record types, except `pages`.

     Backend users can be limited to have edit access for only certain of these languages and if this option is set, edit access for languages